 he had at the two major local papers in his district to inform them that his business office had been seized by the IRS in a move he believed was completely politically motivated.
 By the way these were not small local papers, one was the Los Angeles

 Times the other was The Los Angeles Daily News, both published stories about the seizure.

 Being transparent is not always easy but it is often necessary.
 It is sad that we feel that it has become necessary to become even more transparent and post these Open Letter(s) and documents.
 You will notice that some to the information like medical

 record numbers and signatures have been redacted.
 Some of these were redacted when originally sent and some needed further redacting before posting here.

 the length of time and severity of his diabetes, there was more testing.
-It was discovered that the nephropathy damage was to the trunk nerves in his arms and calves rather than the finger tips which is traditional in diabetes when sugar damages the
+It was discovered that the neuropathy damage was to the trunk nerves in his arms and calves rather than the finger tips which is traditional in diabetes when sugar damages the small